Fiona Bevan: Career

 Fiona Bevan's debut extended play (EP), In The Swimming Pool, was released in 2007.
 Her debut studio album Plant Your Heart, was released in 2009 on the Fallen Idol label.

+After graduating, Bevan briefly played guitar in the band Poussez Posse, fronted by Georgina Baillie, before deciding to start a solo project.

 In 2011, she released an EP, Us and the Darkness, on Venus Climbing, co-produced with Robin Baynton.
 The EP featured Bevan on lead vocals and guitar, accompanied by Rosalie Bevan on bass and James Crichlow on violin.
 One of the songs on the EP, "Dial D for Denial", was a semi-finalist at the 2011 International Songwriting Competition.
 The song "Pirates and Diamonds" was included on the OneTaste Collective Album Vol. 2, released on 14 June 2010, while she also appeared on Winter Hunter Remixes by The Living Graham Bond released on 26 July 2010 on the Fat label.

 Her song "Love in a Cold Climate" was included in the For Folk's Sake Christmas 2011 compilation album.

 Bevan's second album, Talk To Strangers, was released in 2014 on Navigator Records in the UK, Planet Music in Australia, and P-Vine in Japan.
 In 2015, it was released on Convexe / Universal Music in Canada and Convexe in the USA.
 The album's twelve songs were written, arranged, and played by Fiona Bevan, produced and played by Shawn Lee, engineered by Pierre Duplan in Bloomsbury, London, and mastered by George Horn at Fantasy Studios, San Francisco.
 The Guardian wrote, "Bevan took us on startling odysseys that suggested Erykah Badu, Joanna Newsom, and Kate Bush spine-tinglingly joined".
 The Line of Best Fit called her work, "mesmerizingly beautiful".